RingoKam/demo-java-cms/readme.md

 * I couldn't decide between gradle vs maven, I end up choosing gradle just because it has more functionality
 * Springboot DI seems to encourage certain design practice.
 It does feel off to reference the actual implementation class during ctor injection
 * Generic syntax takes some time to get used to, <T> T MethodName looks a confusing at first.
+* I Thrown in Swagger to make exploring the API a breeze, setting it up seems fairly straight forward